-They are also communicative creatures and have developed a wide repertoire of sounds to portray their feelings and opinions.
+They are also communicative creatures and have developed a wide repertoire of sounds to portray their feelings and opinions, and understanding their vocalizations can help us to better understand guinea pig behavior.
 It is up to owners to decipher the meaning behind these sounds -- an easy task for experienced guinea pig owners, but one that is much harder for newbies.

 While there are many more noises in the guinea pig's vocal range, these sounds are the most common.

 High-pitched wheeking means your pet is excited.
 Guinea pigs may wheek in anticipation of something, such as a treat, dinner or feeding time, or even attention.

 Cats aren't the only pets that purr.
 While a guinea pig's purring sound is a deeper and more consistent sound, the meaning is the same: a purring guinea pig is content and comfortable.

 You want your guinea pig to purr.